Understandably, many buyers are puzzled when their conveyancing solicitor suggests a search for chancel repair liability.

 The current state of the law on chancel repair liability is complicated and uncertain, so there may be other circumstances where a search will be desirable.

-Chancel searches are not expensive thankfully, usually in the region of £20.
+Chancel searches are not expensive, usually in the region of £20.

-Call Homeward Legal on 0800 038 6699 or use our free quote system to see how much your chancel repair liability search will cost.
+Call Homeward Legal on 0800 038 6699 or use our no-obligation quote system to see how much your chancel repair liability search will cost.